dayton-outar/shillings/docs/MARKETING/ECONOMY/JM.md

 16. **Sugary Beverage Tax:**
     - A tax on sugary beverages to promote public health.

+> Shares not traded on the Jamaica Stock Exchange will attract Stamp Duty and Transfer Tax.
+These charges are considerably higher than the customary brokerage fees.[^3]

 It's important to note that tax rates and regulations may change over time, so it's advisable to consult with the Jamaica Tax Administration (TAJ) or a qualified tax professional for the most up-to-date information and guidance on taxation in Jamaica.
 Additionally, specific exemptions and deductions may apply to certain taxpayers and transactions.

 ### Tax Rates